 The FDA’s mission is clear: “The Food and Drug Administration is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, and medical devices; and by ensuring the safety of our nation’s food supply, cosmetics, and products that emit radiation.”
 How well does it carry out this mission?
 Sadly, the agency often moves at a speed that would shame any self-respecting snail.
-One need dig no deeper than Red Dye No. 3 or the decongestant phenylephrine (PE) to question the FDA’s ability to take action in a timely manner.
+I chastised the FDA several months ago for moving so slowly to pull Red Dye No. 3 from food, candy and pharmaceuticals.
+This week the new FDA Commissioner, Dr. Marty Makary, announced that the agency will be moving quickly to review and approve new natural color additives and presumably will accelerate removal of petroleum-based synthetic dyes.

 Red Dye No. 3: Controversial for Decades!